Frequently Asked Questions

 How often do I need to be treated?

-Results of treatment vary with each individual, but generally goals are reached with four to twelve weeks of treatment one to two times each week.
+Results of treatment vary with each individual, but generally goals are reached with four to twelve weeks of treatment, ideally with one to two sessions each week.
 Chronic and more severe conditions will require greater frequency and increased length of treatment.
 While permanent changes do occur with each treatment, your fascial restrictions never completely release all at once.
 Resolving their influence is a cumulative process that happens over time.

 Is each session the same?